kragen/derctuo/markdown/calcium-strengthening.md

 Plaster of Paris and lime mortar are widespread, cheap, rigid materials that can be easily shaped, especially before they harden.
-But they don't harden that much.
+But they don’t harden that much.
 What if we could harden them further, once they were shaped, or otherwise strengthen them?

 In all of what follows, it’s worth keeping in mind that the material